mettikuchulou/BarnOwlRhino/README.md

 ## Future Plans
 - Adding a UI for gamepad control of Rhino commands.
 - Expanding customization options for gamepad interaction.
+- Making the project compatible with platforms other than Windows.

 ## Call for Collaboration
 I’m eager for community support to help shape the future of this project!
-Whether it’s contributing to the UI development or enhancing gamepad controls, your ideas and contributions are welcome.
+Whether it’s contributing to the UI development, enhancing gamepad controls, or extending compatibility to other platforms, your ideas and contributions are welcome.